 In this upcoming pv magazine webinar, Saif Islam, analyst with EUPD Research, will provide an overview of the market potential of C&I solar in several European countries and outline the most lucrative business models.
 Why major international companies are increasingly choosing to generate electricity on their own rooftop will also be addressed.

-Transgourmet Central & Eastern Europe is such a customer.
+Selgros Cash & Carry is such a customer.
 The company is a wholesale food distributor in Germany, Poland, Romania and Russia.
 It just completed the installation of a 644 kWp rooftop solar arrays at its site in Ingolstadt, Germany.
-The array will cover 25 percent of the electricity demand at its Selgros Cash & Carry facility.
+The array will cover 25 percent of the electricity demand at ist facility.